Notice of Privacy Practices

 If you have questions or would like additional information about the Pharmacy's privacy practices, you may send a request to email@example.com or call 1 (800) 874-5881 and speak to the Privacy Officer.

-If you believe your privacy rights have been violated, you have the right to report a complaint to email@example.com, call 1 (800) 874-5881 and speak to the Privacy Officer, or to the Secretary of Health and Human Services.
-Rest assured, there will be no retaliation for filing a complaint regarding our privacy practices.
+If you believe your privacy rights have been violated, please let us know as soon as possible by contacting firstname.lastname@example.org, or by calling 1 (800) 874-5881, so that we can try to remedy the situation as quickly as possible.
+You also have the right to report a complaint to the Secretary of Health and Human Services.
+Rest assured, there will be no retaliation or penalization for filing a complaint regarding our privacy practices.

 Privacy Officer Contact Information